wolpert/terrapin/docs/index.md

 These subprojects were developed to provide specific features that were reusable across software within CodeHead Systems.
 THe original projects and new ones being developed are all open-sourced.

+## Key Store

+Key Store (KeyService) is a micro-Service that provides the ability create, store and rotate keys.
+They can be shared, enabled and disabled.
+Key generation has a pluggable model for random number generator.
+(For our purposes, we only use SecureRandom from Java by default.)

 ## Out-of-process mock

 [OopMock](https://github.com/wolpert/terrapin/tree/main/oop-mock) is a way to configure